Fit Person Interview Walkthrough: What Actually Happens on the Day of Your Ofsted Visit

 Ofsted pre-registration visits follow a predictable 6-block running order across a single working day from 09:30 to 16:30: arrival and structure agreement (30 min), registered manager fit person interview (60–90 min), premises tour (45 min), lunch break that doubles as informal assessment (45 min), responsible individual fit person interview (60 min), and document deep-dive plus follow-up (150 min) — second-day return visits are exceptional.

-Why it is a structured discussion, not a Q&A
+Why is it a structured discussion, not a Q&A?

 The Ofsted fit person interview is a structured professional discussion rather than a fixed-list Q&A — inspectors probe follow-up wherever an answer reveals weak judgment, jump between related scenarios, and circle back to topics multiple times across the day; the right candidate behaviour is to treat every probe as a fresh question and to finish answers cleanly without filling silence.

-The Launch44 Five Themes Ofsted is assessing
+What are the Launch44 Five Themes Ofsted is assessing?

 Ofsted assesses fit person fitness across five themes anchored in Schedule 2 of the Children's Homes (England) Regulations 2015: Motivation (sustainable reasons for doing this work), Knowledge (regulations, Quality Standards, specific home), Integrity (accuracy and candour of declared history), Judgment (reasoning through novel scenarios), and Resilience (absorbing pressure and recovering from setbacks) — Motivation and Resilience are the themes most often underprepared because candidates rehearse Knowledge and Judgment instead.